calipho-sib/nextprot-docs/news/2022/09/22/neXtProt is now a 5 star Open Data resource.md

 ##Changes to the neXtProt RDF

 The Resource Description Framework (RDF) is a standard model for data interchange on the Web.

+**Changes to the RDF model**

 The neXtProt model and documentation has been completely revised.

-**Changes in the RDF model**

-**New, deprecated and unused entities**
+**Missing, undefined and unused entities**

 Missing or undefined entities reported by one of our users have been dealt with, improving the consistency of our RDF data:

 * The missing source TCDB ([Transport Classification Database](https://www.tcdb.org)) used to describe transporters has been added.
 * The undefined terminology type UniprotFamilyCv has been removed.
-Unused entities have also been removed from the model for improved usability.
+* Unused entities have also been removed from the model for improved usability.

-Note that missing annotations will be added in the next data release.
+Missing annotations will be added in the next data release.

-**Changes to names and terms**
+**Changes to names**

 Depending on whether it refers to the name of a protein entry, a gene or an isoform, names are now modeled in a semantically-correct fashion: